DomRow/AngWebAuthorWithNode/README.md

 This folder does not need to be located in the project directory.

+Then open a third command line window and change directory to the project location.
+This command will start the server on port 8090:

+$ nodemon server.js

-Proceed to your server/localhost address to run the project.
+Proceed to localhost:8090 to view the homepage.